article banner

 Completed (final state)falsetruefalse

-Job interface also offers us some useful functions, that can be used to interact with the job.
-Let's start from join, which is used to wait for the job to complete.
+The Job interface also offers us some useful functions that can be used to interact with the job.
+Let's start with join, which is used to wait for the job to complete.

 Awaiting job completion

-Coroutine's job can be used to wait until it completes.
-For that, we use the join method, that suspends until a concrete job reaches a final state (either "Cancelled" or "Completed").
+A coroutine's job can be used to wait until it completes.
+To do this, we use the join method, which suspends until a concrete job reaches a final state (either "Cancelled" or "Completed").

 import kotlinx.coroutines.* fun main(): Unit = runBlocking { val job1 = launch { delay(1000) println("Test1") } val job2 = launch { delay(2000) println("Test2") } job1.join() job2.join() println("All tests are done") } // (1 sec) // Test1 // (1 sec) // Test2 // All tests are done